Foreign relations of NATO: Europe

+Microstates

+NATO has diplomatic relations with the 5 European microstates: Andorra, Liechtenstein, Monaco, San Marino, and Vatican City.
+These microstates are neutral, have only nominal militaries, are surrounded by NATO members (except for Liechtenstein), and are part of the OSCE but do not participate in NATO's PfP.

+Liechtenstein has not had an army since 1866.
+However, the constitution states that the army may be reformed at any time should it be deemed necessary.
+As of January 2025, there is no plans by the Liechtenstein government to seek NATO membership.

 Armenia

 Armenia has maintained positive relations with NATO members and has signed up for the Partnership for Peace programme, the Euro-Atlantic Partnership Council and the Individual Partnership Action Plan.
 However, Armenia is unlikely to join NATO as its policies often align it closer with Russia, and it remains a member of the Commonwealth of Independent States and the Collective Security Treaty Organization.
 Armenia pulled out of its participation in NATO military exercises in Georgia on 8 May 2009, because of NATO's Secretary-General's alleged support of Azerbaijan, possibly making it even less likely that Armenia would eventually join NATO.
 Armenia does however participate in certain NATO peacekeeping operations.
-Armenia deploys approximately 130 soldiers in Afghanistan, as part of the NATO-led International Security Assistance Force (ISAF).
-They are serving under German command protecting an airport in Konduz.
+Armenia deployed approximately 130 soldiers in Afghanistan, as part of the NATO-led International Security Assistance Force (ISAF).
+They were serving under German command protecting an airport in Konduz.